Eating Disorder Therapy in Philadelphia | LGBTQ+ Affirming Treatment

 Diet culture, racism, and transphobia mess with your self-worth.
 Therapy gives you the strategies to push back and reclaim your body and your relationship with food.

-REcovery is possible, and your body deserves kindness.
+REcovery is possible and your body doesn’t define your worth.

 It's time to make peace with food & accept yourself as you are.